 Fruits can supply glucose to the liver.
 Thousands of studies on the fruit-rich Mediterranean Diet have shown this.
 But Mcinnes claims pure honey does an even better job of providing fructose to the liver.
 It carries a lot of other nutrients with it to the liver aside from fructose.
 This makes honey better metabolized in the body than fructose from fruits and stabilizes blood glucose concentration.
 Moreover, it provides better insulin signaling, practically making it a powerful anti-diabetic food.

 However, few studies recognized the need to time the intake of honey to make it effective for fighting obesity and trigger weight loss.
 Mcinnes insisted in his book that honey ought to be taken just before bedtime to provide extra fructose supply to the liver and extra boost for the brain while we sleep.
 Without that extra supply timed just before bedtime, the liver would be left with little to nothing during the night, and that would stall the work of the brain to activate body recovery during our sleep.

 Why Timing Is Everything

 Most people take their dinner at 6 or 7 in the evening.
-By bedtime, fructose supply will have been depleted and the brain will have nothing to work with.
+By bedtime, the fructose supply will have been depleted and the brain will have nothing to work with.
 Thus, Mcinnes wrote, that extra fructose boost from pure honey just before bed is crucial for weight loss.